jwilger/pytest-mcp/docs/ARCHITECTURE.md

 ## Core Architectural Principles

-The architecture synthesizes seven architectural decisions (ADRs 001, 002, 004-008) into a unified system design guided by these foundational principles:
+The architecture synthesizes nine architectural decisions (ADRs 001, 002, 004-009) into a unified system design guided by these foundational principles:

 ### 1. Stateless Protocol Adapter Pattern